Online dating is under the spotlight again after five women were allegedly murdered by a Mpumalanga man they met on social media.

 As many as one in three people are dating online, according to a report by international anti-virus firm Kaspersky.

-According to the report, approximately 57 per cent of online daters have admitted to being dishonest.
+According to the report, approximately 57% of online daters have admitted to being dishonest.

 About 55% of them have experienced some sort of threat or problem while dating online.